Appalachian Area Development (23.002)

 Credentials/Documentation

 Any finding, report, certification, or documentation required to be submitted to the head of the department, agency, or instrumentality of the Federal Government responsible for the administration of the basic Federal grant-in-aid program shall be accepted by the Federal Co-chairman with respect to a supplemental grant for any project under such program.
-Projects must conform to the ARC Code, the ARD Act, and the Appalachian Plan and Strategy Statement and Investment Program which are submitted annually.
-Commission regulations require that the Appalachian State Development Plan, Strategy Statement and Investment Program, due prior to December 15, must be approved and submitted by the Governors.
+Projects must conform to the ARC Code, the ARDA Act, the State Appalachian Plan and annual State Strategy Statement.
+The Appalachian State Development Plan and the annual State Strategy Statement must be submitted by the Governors and approved by the Commission.
 Costs will be determined in accordance with OMB Circular applicable to the grantee.

+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+An environmental impact assessment is not required for this listing.
+This program is excluded from coverage under E.O.
+12372.
 The State Alternate's Office is the coordinator for Appalachian investments.
-Pre-application conferences with the Appalachian local district director or the State Alternate's Office can determine within a few weeks if the project can be related to the State Appalachian development plan.
-The State Alternate Office will provide guidance on specific problems and technical assistance in preparation of applications.
+Preapplication conferences with the Appalachian local district director or the State Alternate's Office can determine within a few weeks if the project can be related to the State Appalachian development plan.
+The State Alternate's Office will provide guidance on specific problems and technical assistance in preparation of applications.
 An environmental impact statement may be required for this program, depending on the basic Federal grant-in-aid program being assisted.
 The standard application forms as furnished by the Federal agency and required by OMB Circular No. A-102 must be used for this program.
-This program is excluded from coverage under E.O.
-12372.
+Only infrastructure projects require an environmental review.
+Please see 40.
+U.S.C.
+14507.

 Application Procedure

-Application must be submitted and approved by the State member of the ARC.
-All proposed projects must conform to the State Strategy Statement submitted annually prior to December 15.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Applications must be submitted and have the approval of the State member of the ARC.
+All proposed projects must conform to the State Strategy Statement submitted annually.
 Guidelines and forms for funding Appalachian development projects are available from the local development district director and the State Alternate's Office.
-A letter of transmittal signed by the State member and an executed ARC Form 1 is required with the submission.
+A letter of transmittal signed by the State member and an executed ARC Form 1 may be required with the submission (contact individual State Offices as appropriate).

 Award Procedure

-Upon determination that the State approved project is eligible within a Commission approved Appalachian State Development Plan and Strategy Statement and Investment Program, the Federal Co-Chairman determines that the project satisfies all Federal requirements.
+Upon determination that the State approved project is eligible within a Commission approved Appalachian State Development Plan and Strategy Statement, the Federal Co-Chairman determines that the project satisfies all Federal requirements.
 If a basic Federal agency will administer the project it is then notified and will disburse the grant funds when appropriate.
 The ARC notifies Congressional Offices and the Office of the Governor of grant awards.

 Deadlines